taskforcesh/bullmq/docs/gitbook/bullmq-pro/groups/prioritized.md

 # Prioritized intra-groups

 BullMQ Pro supports priorities per group.
-A job is prioritized in a group when group and priority options are provided together.
+A job is prioritized in a group when group and priority options are provided _together_.

 ```typescript
 await myQueue.add(